Before we begin, here is some general terminology that is important for understanding this article.

 Note: The second module, somleng_proxy_api

-is optional and only required
+is optional and

 if you want to configure a custom API endpoint.